 Section 4.
 Obligations Unconditional.
-The obligations of the Guarantor hereunder shall be absolute and unconditional and shall not be impaired, modified, released or limited by any occurrence or condition whatsoever (other than upon the payment in full of the Note), including without limitation (i) any compromise, settlement, release, waiver, renewal, extension, indulgence, change in, amendment to or modification of any of the obligations and liabilities contained in the Note, (ii) any impairment, modification, release or limitation of the liability of the Borrower, or any other security for or guaranty of the Note, or any remedy for the enforcement thereof, resulting from the operation of any present or future provision of the federal bankruptcy laws or other statutes or from the decision of any court relating thereto, (iii) the assertion or exercise by the Lender, its successors or assigns, or the Trustee of any rights or remedies under the Note or any of their delay in asserting or exercising, or failure to assert or exercise, any such rights or remedies, (iv) the assignment or mortgaging or the purported assignment or mortgaging of all or any part of the interest of the Guarantor in the Project, and (v) the purchase or sale of any membership interests in the Guarantor.
+The obligations of the Guarantor hereunder shall be absolute and unconditional and shall not be impaired, modified, released or limited by any occurrence or condition whatsoever (other than upon the payment in full of the Note), including without limitation (i) any compromise, settlement, release, waiver, renewal, extension, indulgence, change in, amendment to or modification of any of the obligations and liabilities contained in the Note except that Guarantor’s guarantee shall thereafter be consistent with the terms of any compromise, settlement, release, waiver, renewal, extension, indulgence, change in, amendment to or modification of any of the obligations and liabilities to the Guaranteed Obligations, (ii) any impairment, modification, release or limitation of the liability of the Borrower, or any other security for or guaranty of the Note, or any remedy for the enforcement thereof, resulting from the operation of any present or future provision of the federal bankruptcy laws or other statutes or from the decision of any court relating thereto, (iii) the assertion or exercise by the Lender, its successors or assigns, or the Trustee of any rights or remedies under the Note or any of their delay in asserting or exercising, or failure to assert or exercise, any such rights or remedies, (iv) the assignment or mortgaging or the purported assignment or mortgaging of all or any part of the interest of the Guarantor in the Project, and (v) the purchase or sale of any membership interests in the Guarantor.

 Section 5.
 Waivers.

-(a) The Guarantor unconditionally waives notice of any of the matters referred to in Section 4 and, prior to making payment to the Lender hereunder, any proof of nonpayment by the Guarantor under the Note with respect to any Guaranteed Obligation other than a certificate of the Lender stating such nonpayment and setting forth the amount immediately due and payable.
+(a) The Guarantor shall receive notice of any of the matters referred to in Section 4 and, prior to making payment to the Lender hereunder, shall receive notice of any proof of nonpayment by the Guarantor under the Note with respect to any Guaranteed Obligation, as well as a certificate of the Lender stating such nonpayment and setting forth the amount immediately due and payable.

-(b) The Guarantor consents and agrees that the Lender may, from time to time, exercise any right or remedy it may have with respect to any or all of the or any property securing any or all of the Guaranteed Obligations or any guaranty thereof, including without limitation judicial foreclosure, nonjudicial foreclosure, exercise of a power of sale and taking a deed, assignment or transfer in lieu of foreclosure as to any such property, and the Guarantor expressly and unconditionally waives any defense based upon the exercise of any such right or remedy, whether or not such election is commercially reasonable, notwithstanding the effect thereof upon any of the Guarantor’s rights, including without limitation any destruction of Guarantor’s right of subrogation against the Guarantor and any destruction of the Guarantor’s right of contribution or other right against any other Guarantor of any or all of the Guaranteed Obligations or against any other person, whether by operation of Sections 580a, 580d or 726 of the California Code of Civil Procedure, or any comparable provisions of the laws of any other jurisdiction, or any other statutes or rules of law now or hereafter in effect or otherwise.
+(b) The Guarantor consents and agrees that the Lender may, from time to time, upon default by Guarantor or Borrower, exercise any right or remedy it may have with respect to any or all of the or any property securing any or all of the Guaranteed Obligations or any guaranty thereof, including without limitation judicial foreclosure, nonjudicial foreclosure, exercise of a power of sale and taking a deed, assignment or transfer in lieu of foreclosure as to any such property, and the Guarantor expressly and unconditionally waives any defense based upon the exercise of any such right or remedy, whether or not such election is commercially reasonable, notwithstanding the effect thereof upon any of the Guarantor’s rights, including without limitation any destruction of Guarantor’s right of subrogation against the Guarantor and any destruction of the Guarantor’s right of contribution or other right against any other Guarantor of any or all of the Guaranteed Obligations or against any other person, whether by operation of Sections 580a, 580d or 726 of the California Code of Civil Procedure, or any comparable provisions of the laws of any other jurisdiction, or any other statutes or rules of law now or hereafter in effect or otherwise.